jeremy9959/Math-5800-Spring-2020/CourseInfo.md

 - if you are more interested in the problem of harvesting data from the web (such as images, text, or social relationships) then you might want to emphasize step 2 and use a simpler algorithm in steps 3-4 to show that the data you've harvested is interesting.

-- if you are more interested in the mathematical foundations of an algorithm, you could choose a simpler dataset (and algorithm) and emphasize step 4, working carefully through the mathematics.
+- if you are more interested in the mathematical foundations of an algorithm, you could *start* with an algorithm and emphasize step 4, working carefully through the mathematics.
+Some of the algorithms worth investigating are:

+    - Logistic regression.
+This is an important foundational algorithm for machine learning.
+	- Decision Trees.
+Decision trees, especially "boosted" trees, are widely used in practical applications.
+	- Neural Networks.
+Neural networks are where many of the most spectacular advances have taken place.
+The most accessible place to start might be with Convolutional Networks for image classification.
+	- Word Vectors.
+These are techniques for working with Natural Language; the foundational algorithm is called word2vec.
+	- Linear Methods.
+Support vector machines and other linear classifiers are "classic" machine learning methods that have a lot of interesting associated mathematics.

+Fundamentally, machine learning involve minimizing the value of a "loss function" by adjusting parameters.
+The most common approach to this is *gradient descent*.
+Another approach to the project is to look at loss functions and optimization methods more generally.

+Another approach to optimization is via Monte Carlo methods, and this would serve as another gateway to the project.

 - if you are more interested in implementation, you could focus your efforts on step 5 by developing a custom implementation of an algorithm.